blueee04/blog/content/posts/2023-06-14-Bluetooth-Keyboard-Network-Capture.md

 +++
 title = "Bluetooth Keyboard Network Capture" date = "2023-06-12"
-summary = "We have a Bluetooth Network Capture over here which looks like a Bluetooth keyboard capture…so we take the data from the capture and pair it with their respective USB codes to generate the message typed on the keyboard." tags = ["CTF","DFC" , "Network" , "Forensics" , "Packet Capture"]
+summary = "We have a Bluetooth Network Capture over here which looks like a Bluetooth keyboard capture…." tags = ["CTF","DFC" , "Network" , "Forensics" , "Packet Capture"]
 +++